andrenho/fast-ecs/README.md

 // Then, to print all components of an entity: e.examine(cout, my_entity);

+// If the method `operator<<` is implemented to the Global type, global data
+// can be printed with:
+e.examine_global(cout);

-// If you want to print all components of all entities: e.examine(cout);
+// If you want to print all components of all entities, and the global data: e.examine(cout);

 // The result is: